chinsanchung/frontend-restaurant-review/README.md

 - Give tabindex attribute for tab key's setting.
 And also I give image tag to alt attribute for explaination.
 - Setting Service Worker to help running page offline.
 - Ul tag and each li tags have Grid rayout for page's arrangement.
+- Change CSS with SASS and gulp-autoprefixer
+- Using gulp dev tools such as SASS, gulp-autoprefixer to change CSS, and ESLint to check JavaScript file.

 ## Reference
 - [W3Schools](https://www.w3schools.com/)